 My printer passed away last night.
 The print head had a massive heart attack.
 I performed several emergency medical procedures prescribed by my HP Solutions Center–all to no avail.
 Funeral services will be announced.

-A helpful store clerk at Office Depot informed me that printheads often break within two to three years.
+A helpful store clerk at Office Depot informed me that print heads often break within two to three years.
 “It costs nearly as much to repair them as it does to buy a new printer,” he added, smiling.
 I did not argue with the man.
-Some critcal part of every printer I have ever owned has broken down within this time-frame, and it never makes economic sense to replace the part.
+Some critical part of every printer I have ever owned has broken down within this time-frame, and it never makes economic sense to replace the part.

 Yet, I continue to buy HP printers, despite their limited life-span and the outrageous prices of the ink they voraciously consume.
 HP is a market leader, and I follow the herd because I shudder to think what catastrophes await the buyers of lesser brands.

-My new printer cost $149.00 (on sale) and the new ink cartridges cost $93.99.
-At the risk of sounding unsympathetic and disrespectful to the dead, my old printer expired with about $50 worth of unused ink.
-My new printer is the updated version of the old printer.
-Naturally, the ink cartridges are not transferable.
-I had no choice except to buy new ink.
-This brings the total cost of my new printer to $292.99, not including sales tax.
+My new printer cost $329.00 and the new ink cartridges cost $109.99.
+My old printer expired with about $50 worth of unused ink.
+Naturally, the old ink cartridges are not transferable.
+This brings the total cost of my new printer to $$38.99, not including sales tax.

 As we all know, it’s not the cost of the printer that hurts.
 It’s the cost of the inks.
 I find that my color ink cartridges last about three months each, and the double size black cartridge lasts about six months.
 I am convinced the life span of HP ink is controlled by a secret technology kept ingeniously under wraps by the manufacturer.